TheHuddle/pr-practice/docs/CONTRIBUTING.md

 I like CLISP because of the parenthesis
 ```

-Submit your ticket, then *assign yourself to the ticket*!!
+Submit your ticket!
+A contributor will assign you to the ticket (since you will be the one to implement it), but feel free to start working on your pull request right away! :)

 ### 2. Hello World!